-(10) The figure refers to suppliers of goods and services.
+^{10.} The figure refers to suppliers of goods and services.

-(11) In 2019, the amount was estimated based on the suggested dividend.
+^{11.} In 2019, the amount was estimated based on the suggested dividend.
 The 2018 amount was adjusted based on the actual dividend paid.

-(11) The economic value distributed to the public administration also includes deferred taxes.
+^{12.} The economic value distributed to the public administration also includes deferred taxes.

-(13) Group figures following the adoption of IFRS 16, which took place on 1 January 2019 (14) To allow a comparison with the previous year, the figures in this column report Group figures without taking into account the effect of adopting IFRS 16
+^{13.} Group figures following the adoption of IFRS 16, as from 1 January 2019.

+^{14.} To allow a comparison with the previous year, the figures in this column report Group figures without taking into account the effect of adopting IFRS 16.